How Millennials and GenZ Are Redefining Social Relationships

-Ghosting is the idea of completely disappearing from someone’s life to avoid breaking up with them (be it a friend, or romantic interest).
+Ghosting consists of completely disappearing from someone’s life to avoid breaking up with them (be it a friend, or romantic interest).

-Faced with the choice of fighting, confronting, and standing up to someone’s tears and wrath VS simply disappearing, the second option is quickly chosen.
+Faced with the choice of fighting, confronting, and standing up to someone’s tears and wrath VS simply running away, the second option is quickly chosen.

 Why going through uncomfortable feelings if you can avoid them altogether?

 The fact that millennials are more fragile and more sensitive than their parents makes them ill-suited for relationships.
 Relationships are difficult to maintain, they can hurt, they disappoint and they can overly complicate someone’s life for…not much, at the end of the day.

 This characteristic of mental fragility is further expressed through the ongoing censorship demands on university campuses.

 Millennials are so fragile that as basic and harmless as they appear, ideas have been banned to not “shock” people with certain…sensitivities.

 Whole books have been written on the topic (Cultural dementia, The coddling of the American mind, etc), incidents have happened, comedians have been censored, films have been censored and protests (about invented pretexts such as gender) have been organized.
 I will therefore not discuss this issue much further.